Appearing number one on Google for local keywords brings a steady flow of customers to local businesses.

 You want to find keywords that have the highest search intent, search volume & CPC while having a low difficulty score.

-How Local Keyword Research Comes Together
+7. Bringing Your Local Keyword Research Together

-Throughout my years as an SEO consultant, I have trained many other SEO analysts how to do exactly what I just showed you.
+Throughout my years as an SEO consultant, I have trained many other SEO analysts on how to do exactly what I just showed you.

 - they didn’t know which keywords to target with absolute confidence